Key Takeaways:

 No matter how clear-cut and uncomplicated your divorce, you still can’t get off scot-free.
 In this day and age, it’s easier than ever to download the forms, fill them out yourself, file them, and be done.
 But even if you take a do-it-yourself approach, you have to pay.

-Just to file for divorce in Washington, costs roughly $350.
-(This includes fees for filing, a judicial surcharge, and court facilitator costs.)
+Filing for divorce in Washington costs around $350.
+This includes fees for filing, a judicial surcharge, and court facilitator costs, and varies from county to county.

 From there, you have to serve your spouse.
 If you hire a lawyer, they can handle that, likely for a fee, or you can use an outside process server.
-Depending on what company you use, and how easy or difficult it is to find your spouse, this can run you anywhere from $50 on up.
+Depending on the company, and how easy or difficult it is to find your spouse, this runs anywhere from $50 on up.

-Essentially, any time you have to submit paperwork, respond to the opposition, or appear before a judge, expect to shell out at least few dollars and watch the cost of divorce creep higher.
+Essentially, any time you have to submit paperwork, file a petition, respond to motions, or appear before a judge, expect to shell out at least few dollars and watch the cost of divorce creep ever higher.

 The extent of these costs coincides with the complexity of your case.
-In short, the more issues, the more time you spend with your divorce lawyer, and the more fees you rack up.
+In short, the more issues you have, the more time you spend with your divorce lawyer, and the more fees you rack up.

-Being organized, having all of your paperwork in order, and doing some of the legwork cuts down on how much your lawyer needs to do, thus how much they bill you for.
+Being organized, having all of your paperwork in order, and doing some of the legwork can cut down on how much your lawyer needs to do, thus how much they bill you for.

-We cannot stress this enough; if you put in the time to educate yourself, and focus on what’s most important, you can curb some of the costs of divorce when it comes to attorneys.
+If you put in the time to educate yourself and focus on what’s most important, you can curb some of the costs of divorce when it comes to attorneys.

-If your settlement isn’t sound, problems arise- expensive problems often arise later on.
-Even if you take a DIY approach, it may benefit you to have an attorney look over your paperwork to ensure everything is in order before you file.
+If your settlement isn’t sound, problems, expensive problems, can arise later on.
+Even if you take a DIY approach, it may benefit you to have an attorney examine your paperwork to ensure everything is in order before finalizing everything.

 Does Each Spouse Pay Their Own Legal Fees?